Transport Fever

-Transport Fever is a business video game series developed by Urban Games and published by Gambitious Digital Entertainment.
+Transport Fever is a business video game series developed by Urban Games and published by Good Shepherd Entertainment.
 The franchise was introduced in 2014, when the first game was titled as Train Fever, with the latest game titled as Transport Fever 2 released in 2019.
-An upcoming instalment, Transport Fever 3, was announced in May 2025, scheduled for a 2026 release.
+An upcoming instalment, Transport Fever 3, was announced in May 2025, scheduled for a September 2026 release.